 If in doubt as to the quality wash and bake your sand the first time you use it.
 However, not all impurities can be washed, boiled, or baked out of a substrate.
 Cleaning and drying sand can be messy.
 Make sure you cover the drains or use a plug when rinsing.
 Most rinse their sand and then dry it before returning it to a cleaned crabarium.
 Another alternative is to take the sand outside and place it in a bucket, use a hose to rinse the sand until the water runs out of the bucket and is clear.
 To drain the sand, place the sand into a pillow case so that your drains are not blocked up.
 Poor quality sand may also have metal shavings, test with a magnet.
 If you find metal shavings in the sand do not use it.

 The positives of sand include that it is attractive to look at, especially after some heavy hermit crab traffic, with their little marks in the sand.
 Hermit crabs love tunneling down in sand but you must be careful that you keep an eye on the level of dampness.
 If there is standing water or food items in damp sand you may develop mold (mould) or bacteria.
 This leads to a weakened condition, stress to the hermit crabs and can mean possible death.
 Many use a kitty litter scoop or sieve to pick through the sand on a regular basis to remove uneaten food or refuse.
-Another alternative is to add isopods to your tank to keep the substrate clean.
+Another alternative is to add springtails and/or isopods to your tank to keep the substrate clean.

 Fluker’s Hermit Beach Substrate-